SimonStnn/PaleoNet/docs/user_guide.md

 ### Model Info

-The "Model Info" page offers technical details about:
+The "Model Info" page (accessible from the sidebar) offers technical details about:

 - The model architecture (EfficientNetB0 with custom layers)
 - Training process and techniques used